Luis Arraez moves out of Twins' left field equation ... or does he?

 The Twins usually have a handful of non-roster invites playing in those final spring games, but that might not be possible this year.
 Baldelli said he plans on getting rostered position players at-bats every day because the shortened camp demands that expedience.
 For pitchers, he hopes they can each make four appearances this spring, but he's also not anticipating every starting pitcher being completely built up for the season opener April 7.

-Baldelli himself plans to go to each spring away game, though he said bench coach Jayce Tingler could also fill that role if needed.
-Thursday's exhibition opener against the Boston Red Sox at JetBlue has Cole Sands as the starting pitcher.
+Baldelli plans to go to each spring away game, though he said bench coach Jayce Tingler could fill that role if needed.
+Thursday's exhibition opener against Boston at JetBlue has Cole Sands as the starting pitcher.